LauraO90/ScotSwot/README.md

 A digital tartan was used for the header background.
 Tartan is quintessentially Scottish and instantly recognisable across the world.
 I searched through a variety of tartans to ensure the chosen tartan compliments the “scotswot-blue” background.
 Additionally many of the tartans available had strong patterns with white details which were avoided to ensure the ScotSwot header was clear and legible.
 The chosen tartan looks aesthetically pleasing in the header space without being overpowering.
 ![Tartan](documentation/tartan-image.png)

-A cartoon image of the Loch Ness Monster was used to add some fun to the site for users.
-The image is colourful without being distracting and works well with the overall colour scheme and subtle greens in the tartan header.
-The image comes with detailed alternative text descriptions, offering context for users who use screen readers.
+A cartoon image of the Loch Ness Monster "Nessie" was used to add some fun to the site and make it entertaining for users.
+The image is colourful without being distracting and works effectively with the overall colour scheme and subtle greens in the tartan header.
+The image comes with a detailed alternative text description, offering context for users who use screen readers.
 ![Nessie image](documentation/nessie-image-doc.png)

 ## Features ##

-ScotSwot offers an engaging online platform with clear information and interactive buttons.
+ScotSwot offers an engaging online platform with clear information and interactive buttons leading to the quiz instructions and the quiz itself.
 The overall quiz offers a smooth user experience across devices and screen sizes through its responsive design.

 ### Favicon ###
 A Favicon was added to help users identify the website in their browser.
 The Scotland flag emoji was selected to reflect the Scottish theme.